A trauma-informed industry

 We believe that our work is far from finished and there is still a lot more that needs to change when it comes to trauma processes within the maritime industry.
 We have therefore decided to continue the project, and we welcome you to be a part of it!

-Alandia, together with Seaways Psychology Services, has arranged a workshop which will be held in Helsinki on the 27th of September 2022.
+Alandia, together with Seaways Psychology Services, has arranged a workshop which will be held in Copenhagen on the 18th of April 2023.
 During the workshop we will have interactive lectures, and together with industry stakeholders we will explore what post-trauma procedures exist and what goals we need to set to reach a good level of being trauma informed.
 You are welcome to register for the workshop: Here you will find more information and the registration page>

 The take-aways from the workshop will be: